 I’m Jenny Lucas, a freelance SEO copywriter and website specialist who can help you find out where the problems are.

-Starting at just £170, my comprehensive website audits are a fraction of the cost of a new site and will help you get your existing website working for you and bringing in those sales and enquiries.
+My comprehensive website audits are a fraction of the cost of a new site and will help you get your existing website working for you and bringing in those sales and enquiries.

 If you’d like to find out more, visit my website auditing page or send me a message.